Kadargo63/go-team-go/README.md

   Run "npm test" to run Jest for tests on constuctors.

   # Contact Information
-  * GitHub Username: If you have any questions about this project, please contact me at robertisaacs87@yahoo.com.
-You can find my other projects at https://github.com/Kadargo63.
+  * GitHub Username: You can find my other projects at https://github.com/Kadargo63.
-  * Contact Email: robertisaacs87@yahoo.com
+  * Contact Email: If you have any questions about this project, please contact me at robertisaacs87@yahoo.com.